libMobility: A Python library for hydrodynamics at the Smoluchowski level: The libMobility library

 \subsection{Thermal fluctuations}

 Some solvers provide a specialized way to compute thermal fluctuations efficiently for a particular geometry.
 One example is the triply periodic \PSE solver, a spectral method that incorporates fluctuations in a natural and inexpensive way in Fourier space.
 When a solver does not implement its own version of the fluctuations (i.e. it only presents a method to apply $\grandm$), \libM will employ the Lanczos algorithm \cite{SquareRootKrylov}, a Krylov subspace decomposition method, to compute the square root of the mobility matrix via an iterative application of the mobility operator.
 This method is independent of the geometry and the details of the solver as long as the mobility matrix is symmetric positive definite.
 Currently, Lanczos is used for the \DPStokes and \NBody solvers within \libM.
 Previous studies have investigated the convergence of the Lanczos algorithm for these solvers \cite{StokesDP, MagneticRollers}.
+The convergence of the Lanczos algorithm can be improved in some situations via the use of a preconditioner\cite{SquareRootPreconditioning}.
+Although the current \libM interface could accommodate such functionality, the current release does not make use of a preconditioner.